Healthy Homes Assessment Kaiwharawhara

 Home Assessments Kaiwharawhara for Rental Properties

-There are numerous things you should look for during the house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of things to look over in the home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are a few examples:

-The repercussions of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can be extremely costly for property managers and landlords.
-For professional assistance, get in touch today to book your rental property home assessment.
+The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling could be significant for property owners and landlords.
+For professional guidance, contact us today to book your rental properties home assessment.

 home assessments for rental properties